Ikeja: History

 Ikeja, which was formally called "Akeja", was named after a deity of the Awori people of Ota.
 It was originally settled by the Awori people, and the area was raided for slaves until the mid-19th century.
 Early in the 20th century, it became an agricultural hinterland for Lagos.
 The opening of the Lagos-Ibadan railway in 1901 and the growth of Lagos as a port transformed Ikeja into a residential and industrial suburb of that city.
 In the mid-1960s an industrial estate was established, and in 1976 Ikeja became the capital of Lagos state.
 Johnson Solanke Tomori was an important in the history of Ikeja.
 He contributed to all the socio-cultural aspects of Ikeja, Agidingbi, Oregun, Alausa, Ojodu, and all the suburbs of Ikeja.
 His contributions date back to 1965, when he brought a higher level of social consciousness to Ikeja.
 The first king of Ikeja was His Royal Majesty Oba Momodu Illo, whom was a descendant of Akeja Oniyanrun and ruled Ikeja from 1957 till 1997.

 Government and Infrastructure

 The local government administrative headquarters of Ikeja is located within the Ikeja Local Government Secretariat premises.
-As of June 2019, the Chairman of Ikeja's local government is Engr.
-Mojeed Balogun.
+As of January 2026, the Chairman of Ikeja Local Government is Comrade Akeem Olalekan Dauda.

 The Federal Airports Authority of Nigeria has its headquarters in Ikeja on the grounds of Murtala Muhammad Airport.
 The Accident Investigation Bureau of the Nigerian government has its headquarter in Ikeja.
 The Nigerian Civil Aviation Authority (NCAA) has its head office in Aviation House on the grounds of the airport; this was formerly just the Lagos office.